-Professor Kamatali joined the College of Law faculty as a visiting assistant professor of law and assistant director of the LL.M. program in 2008.
-In 2011 he was appointed on a tenure-track position as assistant professor of law.
+Jean-Marie Kamatali joined the College of Law faculty as a visiting assistant professor of law and assistant director of the LLM program in 2008.
+In 2011, he was appointed a tenure-track position as assistant professor of law.
 He teaches International Human Rights Law, Legal Issues in Transitional Democracies, International Comparative NGO Law, and Immigration and Nationality Law.
-His research and teaching interest include also consumer protection law, law and development, restorative justice, transitional justice and international humanitarian law and comparative constitutional law.
+His research and teaching interests include consumer protection law, law and development, restorative justice, transitional justice and international humanitarian law, and comparative constitutional law.

-His Articles have been recently cited in cases before the International Criminal Court (Situation in the Republic of Kenya, In the case of the Prosecutor V. Francis Kirimi Muthaura and Uhuru Muigai Kenyatta, ICC-01/09-02/11, 7 February 2013) and the Broadcasting Monitoring and Complaints Commissions of South Africa ( South Africa Jewish Board of Deputies v.
-Islamic Unity Convention) .
+His articles have been recently cited in cases before the International Criminal Court (Situation in the Republic of Kenya, In the case of the Prosecutor V. Francis Kirimi Muthaura and Uhuru Muigai Kenyatta, ICC-01/09-02/11, 7 February 2013) and the Broadcasting Monitoring and Complaints Commissions of South Africa (South Africa Jewish Board of Deputies v.
+Islamic Unity Convention).
 His publications have been also cited by the United Nations Human Rights Council (A/HRC/3/2 of 23 November 2006, and A/HRC/2/6 of 20 September 2006 ) and the UN Special Advisor on the Prevention of Genocide (Study on International Standards Relating to Incitement to Genocide or Racial Hatred).
-His April 2014 publication entitled "Following Orders in Rwanda" as New York Times Op-Ed contributor received significant and positive reviews.
+His April 2014 publication "Following Orders in Rwanda" as The New York Times op-ed contributor received significant and positive reviews.

 MA, Notre Dame University